|

 21” high, depending on system’s type.
 Larger parts can

+be built in sections and fused together.
 A support structure is built from the same material in

 form of numerous very thin strings connected between